tgraulich/Balmorel_GitHub_Tutorial/doc/index.md

 open), go to File → New Window.
 1. Under "Start" on the screen, select "Clone Git Repository...".
 Alternatively navigate to the "Source Control" tab on the left sidebar and click on the "Clone Repository" button.
-1. Paste in this URL: `https://github.com/USER/planets`, where `USER` is your username.
+1. Paste in this URL: `https://github.com/USER/Balmorel`, where `USER` is your username.
 You can copy this from the browser.
 1. Browse and select the folder in which you want to clone the repository.
 1. Say yes, you want to open this repository.
 1. Select "Yes, I trust the authors" (the other option works too).
+1. Repeat the same process for `https://github.com/USER/Balmorel_data` until you have to choose the location.
+1. Select the `.../Balmorel/` and clone the data to this location.
+1. Rename the `Balmorel_data` folder to `data`.
 ::::

 ::::{group-tab} Command line